davidtmscott/nlls-model-fitting/README.md

 │   ├── model_functions.py :              Python        Defines models as functions to be  fitted to TPC using Python3
 │   ├── NLLS_fitting.py :                 Python        Uses NLLS method to fit models to BioTraits data in Python3
 │   ├── plotting.R :                      R             Plotting, Tables and Results Script
-│   ├── run_project.sh :              Bash          Bash to run each component of MiniProject
+│   ├── run_project.sh :                  Bash          Bash to run each component of project
 │   └── wrangle.R :                       R             Wrangles biotraits data and estimate starting parameter values
 ├── data
 │   ├── BioTraits.csv                     -     Original data, used wrangle.R